Find Affordable College Courses

 Berrien Springs, MI

-You’ll be in good company if you decide to attend Andrews University.
-It ranked #3 on our 2023 Best Clinical/Medical Laboratory Science Master’s Degree Schools in Michigan list.
-Andrews is a small private not-for-profit school located in the town of Berrien Springs.
+You’ll join some of the best and brightest minds around you if you attend Andrews University.
+The school came in at #3 on this year’s Best Clinical/Medical Laboratory Science Master’s Degree Schools in Michigan list.
+Andrews is a small private not-for-profit school located in the fringe town of Berrien Springs.

 Read full report on Clinical/Medical Laboratory Science at Andrews University